Oasis (San Francisco): Reparations

-In light of the murders of George Floyd and Breonna Taylor, and the rise of Black Lives Matter movement across the U.S., drag queen Nicki Jizz started an all-Black drag revue Reparations on Juneteenth 2020.
-“Everyone put a Black Lives Matter message in their bio but immediately went back to posting thirst traps,” Nicki said, “This is not just a fad.
+Following the murders of George Floyd and Breonna Taylor, and the rise of Black Lives Matter movement across the U.S., drag queen Nicki Jizz started an all-Black drag revue Reparations on Juneteenth 2020.
+"Everyone put a Black Lives Matter message in their bio but immediately went back to posting thirst traps," Nicki said, "This is not just a fad.
 This is not just a summer thing.
 This is a forever thing.
-We need to support Black arts every day.”
-The show, highlighting Black performers, encouraged the audience to “put your money where your black square is."
+We need to support Black arts every day."
+The show, highlighting Black performers, encouraged the audience to "put your money where your black square is."

-Until Juneteenth 2021, Reparations streamed on the Stud’s Twitch channel with fans tuning in from Japan, Argentina and Utah.
-On July 9, 2021, Nicki Jizz hosted the first in-person edition of the show at Oasis featuring performances from Meatball, Bionka Simone, Militia Scunt, Sir Joq, Rahni NothingMore, KaiKai Bee Michaels and Madd Dogg 20/20, as well as a live set by Qing Qi, a DolliVision episode and music by DJ Kidd.
+Until Juneteenth 2021, Reparations streamed on the Stud's Twitch channel with fans tuning in from Japan, Argentina and Utah.
+On 9 July 2021, Nicki Jizz hosted the first in-person edition of the show at Oasis featuring performances from Meatball, Bionka Simone, Militia Scunt, Sir Joq, Rahni NothingMore, KaiKai Bee Michaels and Madd Dogg 20/20, as well as a live set by Qing Qi, a DolliVision episode and music by DJ Kidd.
 The event tickets were priced at $10 for Black audience members and $15 for general admission, with the option to pay an extra $10 for a Black trans person to watch the show.

-Reparations was eventually added to Oasis' monthly roaster, and took place every second Friday.
+Reparations was eventually added to Oasis' monthly roster, and took place every second Friday.
 In June 2025, the show celebrated its fifth anniversary with performances from Drag Race alum LaLa Ri, Militia Scunt, and Mahlae Balenciaga.